Objectives of the service

-Their needs are broadly summarized with respect to three data products; bathymetric maps, benthic maps and habitat maps, as well as algae concentration and algae type-identified maps.
+Their needs are broadly summarized with respect to two data products; bathymetric maps and benthic/habitat maps.
+Within the SyriUS feasibility study, 28 user needs were identified, related to:

-- spatial needs: high resolution mapping
+spatial needs: high resolution mapping

-- temporal needs: low production times and ability to repeat surveys
+temporal needs: low production times and ability to repeat surveys

-- high accuracy and low uncertainty on data products
+high accuracy and low uncertainty on data products

-- ability to store data locally, synchronize with servers when possible, and ability for end users to interface to data servers
+ability to store data locally, synchronize with servers when possible, and ability for end users to interface to data servers

 Service/ system concept